addshore/dockerit/README.md

   dockerit [flags] [image] [command] -- [command flags]

 Flags:
       --entry             Use the default entrypoint.
-If entry=0 you must provide one (default true) -h, --help          help for dockerit
+If entry=0 you must provide one (default true) -e, --env stringArray   Set environment variables -h, --help              help for dockerit
       --home              Mount the home directory of the user --me                User override for the command, runs as current user --port string       Port mapping <host>:<container> eg. 8080:80 --pull              Pull the docker image even if present --pwd               Mount the PWD into the container (and set as working directory /pwd) --user string       User override for the command -v, --verbose           verbose output
       --version           version infomation
 ```

 ## Example usage